 City of Santa Cruz, 809 Center Street, Room 107, Santa Cruz, 831-420-5070

 In addition to the licenses and permits mentioned above, certain professions and businesses require state licenses.
-A few of the more common are: automobile repair shops, bars, liquor stores, electrical appliance repair shops, contractors, cosmetologists, insurance sales, collection agencies, real estate sales, lawyers, and medical professionals.
-The California Department of Consumer Affairs provides information to the public about the more than 150 professional license types which it issues, and also offers online licensing services
+A few of the most common are: automobile repair shops, bars, liquor stores, electrical appliance repair shops, contractors, cosmetologists, insurance sales, collection agencies, real estate sales, lawyers, and medical professionals.
+The California Department of Consumer Affairs provides information to the public about more than 150 professional license types which it issues, and also offers online licensing services.

 The California Business Portal features information about the state’s permit, licensing and business/professional registration requirements plus a wide variety of helpful resources for starting, financing, expanding, or relocating a business in California.